-To exercise your rights to disclosure or deletion described above, please submit a verifiable consumer request to us by visiting our online privacy rights portal and completing the CCPA request webform.
+To exercise your rights to disclosure, deletion, or correction as described above, please submit a verifiable consumer request to us by visiting our online privacy rights portal and completing the California request webform.

 Alternatively, you may call us at +1 (888) 914-9661 and enter the following PIN: 363 845 when prompted to do so.